offsoc/forgejo/options/setting/config-cheat-sheet.md

-  These should match a publicized name and email address for the key (When SIGNING_KEY is default these are set to the results of `git config --get user.name` and `git config --get user.email`, respectively and can only be overridden by setting the SIGNING_KEY ID to the correct ID.):
+  These should match a publicized name and email address for the key (When SIGNING_KEY is default these are set to the results of `git config --get user.name` and `git config --get user.email`, respectively and can only be overridden by setting the SIGNING_KEY ID to the correct ID.).:
   ```ini
   SIGNING_NAME =
   ```